pairshaped/curlingio-docs/docs/club-management/leagues.md

 ## Copying a League for the new Season

 In Curling IO you **NEVER reuse leagues or competitions across multiple seasons**.
 We keep the previous season's leagues and competitions for their historical data.
-This is useful for reporting / accounting, but also for curler's to see results and standings from a previous season if you are using our [event management features](/docs/event-management/registrations).
+This is useful for reporting / accounting, but also for curlers to see results and standings from a previous season if you are using our [event management features](/docs/event-management/registrations).

 Instead what you'll want to do is simply **Copy** your leagues and competitions from the previous season.
 The **Copy** option is found next to each of your leagues and competitions in their respective list views.